umxr286/Unihack-x-BCU-Terratech-Project/README.md

 This project empowers residents, councils, researchers, and community groups to understand the environmental health of local areas at a glance.

+⸻

-Why This Matters?
+Why This Matters

-Cities collect environmental data — but it’s scattered and hard to understand.
+Cities collect environmental data — but it’s often scattered, inconsistent, and hard to interpret.

-Our dashboard brings it together so anyone can quickly see:
+Our dashboard brings it all together so anyone can quickly see:
-	- How clean the air is
+	•	How clean the air is
-	- How noisy the area is
+	•	How noisy the area is
-	- How much green space is available
+	•	How much green space is available
-	- Which neighbourhoods are healthiest
+	•	Which neighbourhoods are healthiest
-	- Where improvements are needed (future development)
+	•	Where improvements are needed (future development)

-This contributes to goals around environmental justice, public health, and urban planning.
+This contributes to key goals in environmental justice, public health, and smart urban planning.

+⸻

-Core Features:
+Core Features

-Sustainability Score per Neighbourhood:
+Sustainability Score per Neighbourhood

-- Combines air, noise, and green-access into a single easy-to-read score (0–100):
+Combines air, noise, and green-access into a single easy-to-read score (0–100).

+⸻

-Air Quality:
+Air Quality

-- PM2.5, PM10, NO₂ data transformed into a normalised score:
+	•	Uses PM2.5, PM10, and NO₂ values
+	•	Converts them into a normalised 0–100 score

+⸻

 Noise Pollution

-- Noise levels mapped across Birmingham and converted into a liveability score:
+	•	Noise levels mapped across Birmingham
+	•	Converted into a liveability score

+⸻

 Green Space Accessibility
+	•	High / Medium / Low accessibility

-- High/Medium/Low green access rating based on proximity to major parks/green corridors:
+	•	Based on proximity to major parks or green corridors

+⸻

- Dataset Integration:
+Dataset Integration

-- All environmental metrics merged using postcode → district mapping:
+	•	All environmental metrics combined using postcode → district mapping

-Screenshots:
-(|Goes here|)
+⸻

+Screenshots

+(Insert images here)

+⸻

-Future Improvements:
+Future Improvements

- Live Data Integration:
+Live Data Integration
-	- Real-time air quality and noise updates
+	•	Real-time air quality and noise updates
-	- Automatic daily refresh of sustainability scores
+	•	Automatic daily refresh of sustainability scores

- Machine Learning Enhancements:
+Machine Learning Enhancements
-	- Predict future environmental health
+	•	Predict future environmental health
-	- Identify at-risk neighbourhoods
+	•	Identify at-risk neighbourhoods

- What-If Simulation Panel:
+What-If Simulation Panel
-	- Add trees → how much score improves?
+	•	Add trees → see potential score improvement
-	- Reduce traffic → noise score impact
+	•	Reduce traffic → noise score impact
-	- Add cycle lanes → air quality effect
+	•	Add cycle lanes → air quality effect

- Mobile App Version:
+Mobile App Version
-	- On-the-go environmental health insights
+	•	On-the-go environmental insights
+	•	Real-time notifications for local air & noise alerts